 Switch to a Standard tier pull zone and enable the correct pricing zones.

 Volume zones are optimized to offer a good price-performance ratio but don't give the best performance in areas that have high regional costs such as South America or Asia.
 If these are your targeted audiences, we would strongly suggest using a Standard zone.

 Also, make sure that you have all the pricing zones enabled where your users are coming from in order to guarantee the best performance.

 Check your server CPU usage and performance

 BunnyCDN will make sure your static files are delivered with lightning fast speeds, however, if your web server takes a long time to render the HTML code for your website, there's not much we can do.
 We suggest using one of the website performance diagnostic tools and checking the waterfall display to see which requests take the most time.
 Usually, a slow server will show up as a slow first request in the timeline.
 If you suspect this might be the problem, check your hosting provider or server to see if the server is overloaded.

 Using a custom hostname as a root domain?

-If you are using a custom CDN hostname for your pull zone that isn't a subdomain (cdn.mywebsite.com) but instead the root domain itself, also known as naked domain (mywebsite.com for example) this might severely impact the BunnyCDN performance.
+If you are using a custom CDN hostname for your pull zone that isn't a subdomain (cdn.mywebsite.com) but instead the root domain itself, also known as a naked domain (mywebsite.com for example) this might severely impact the BunnyCDN performance.
 Naked domains don't support CNAME records, so DNS providers will try to resolve the CNAME field and return it as an A record value.
 In some cases, this could mean that all the requests will go to just one or two of our PoPs which will practically negate any effects of using BunnyCDN.
 If you are unsure if this is the case with your provider we would strongly to use a subdomain instead of a naked domain.
 Using for example www.mywebsite.com already resolves this problem.